vmware/differential-datalog/doc/tutorial/tutorial.md

 ```

 These 5 kinds of statements (`for`, `if`, `match`, `var`, blocks enclosed in braces) can be nested
 in arbitrary ways.
-When using this syntax semicolons must be used as separators between statements.
+When using this syntax, semicolons must be used as separators between statements.
 The DDlog compiler translates such programs into regular DDlog programs.

 ## Avoiding weight overflow